Record Hospital: Governance

 Record Hospital's DJs are trained to run all on-air operations and hold administrative positions within the station.
 Record Hospital's full members must be Harvard undergraduates who pass a series of trials.
 The first of these, The Rock Test, was established in 1969 as a subjective measurement of musical tastes, aesthetics and knowledge.
 The next trial is a semester or more of training, which comprises music lectures, listening assignments, and reviews of trainees' broadcast quality.
 After passing these trials, DJs are admitted as WHRB and Record Hospital members and issued a broadcast license.

 Non-members have also been known to serve stints as Record Hospital Djs.
 Among these have been Harvard graduate students, faculty, and attendees of the Extension School, as well as community members who are sometimes asked to fill in as summer DJs when much of the student body is away.

 Rock Comment Book

 Starting in 1984, Record Hospital DJs maintained a "Rock Comment Book" (RCB) to communicate with the rest of the department and keep up to date with the changing national music scene.
 These books are all kept in the department's record library and are accessible to all members.
-The Boston Phoenix interviewed Record Hospital members in 2008, publishing samples of old RCBs, described as "Pre-Internet Message Boards" complete with four to five-character handles like those used in chat rooms, complex acronyms as seen in modern text messaging, and incessant flame wars associated with online forums on many websites, including Wikipedia.
+The Boston Phoenix interviewed Record Hospital members in 2008, publishing samples of old RCBs, described as "Pre-Internet Message Boards" complete with short handles like those used in chat rooms, complex acronyms as seen in modern text messaging, and incessant flame wars associated with online forums on many websites.